What is Flutter?

 All of the advantages above arise due to the main feature – same code.
 Developers can use the same code base for both Android and iOS apps.

-The development process requires less coding, and thus, one can launch fester.
-If developer need to add/modify feature during the maintenance, he/she just have to make it in one place to both the platforms together.
+The flutter development process requires less coding, and thus, one can launch faster.
+If developer need to add/modify feature during the maintenance, he/she just has to make it in one place for both the platforms together.

 High Performance.
 Performance of an app is very important always.
 Main factors impact the performance: response time, CPU usage, frame number, request number, etc. Flutter offers stable 60fps, that is the rate at which synchronously screens display a clear and smooth picture.
 Compared to React Native and Xamarin, Flutter framework is ahead.